astroidmail/astroid/README.md

   A graphical threads-with-tags mail user agent based on [sup] and [notmuch].
   Written in C++ using GTK+, [WebKit] and [gmime].

+  Screenshots can be found on [this project page](http://gaute.vetsj.com/pages/astroid.html).

 ## design and user interface goals
 * (keyboard)    fully operatable by keyboard only - but accept mouse clicks
 *               lightweight.